luketurner/habitsheets/README.md

 # HabitSheet

 HabitSheet is a Web application for habit tracking.
 A demo instance is available at https://habitsheets.fly.dev.
+Be aware that HabitSheets is under active development and the demo instance data may be wiped at any time.

-Source code is published with the MIT License.
+HabitSheets is open-source (MIT Licensed) and it's easy to deploy your own instance on [Fly.io](https://fly.io/) with just a few commands.
+See [Deployment](#deployment) section for details.

 ## Tech notes